 You would take the number of yearly allocated PTO hours and divide it by 12 for monthly pay, by 24 for twice-monthly pay, or 26 for bi-weekly pay.

-For example, our very own Buddy Punch comes with a full Paid Time Off Tracking suite.
-In addition to you being able to set automatic calculation options with our PTO Accruals option, you can also enable your employees to view their PTO, or even enable a self-service approach to time off.
-Normally employee time off requests will cause Buddy Punch to send you a notification so you can approve it or deny it.
-If you enable self-service, your employees will be automatically approved for their requested time off without needing your oversight.
+For example, our very own Buddy Punch comes with a full paid time off tracking suite.
+In addition to you being able to set up automatic calculation with our PTO accruals option, you can also enable your employees to view their earned PTO and make PTO requests that you can approve or deny.

-While it’s normally difficult to make any drastic changes to your operations, it’s important to take time at the end of the year to consider what new innovations and techniques you can adopt going into the next year – including how you handle your PTO policy in the employee handbook.
+While it’s normally difficult to make any drastic changes to your operations, it’s important to take time at the end of the year to consider what new innovations and techniques you can adopt going into the next year, including how you calculate and track PTO.